 Introduction

-Quadratic funding has received a lot of attention recently as a mechanism for funding public goods—especially in the cryptocurrency space.
-QF is appealing because it is theoretically optimal under certain assumptions1.
+Quadratic funding has received a lot of attention recently as a mechanism for funding public goods—especially in the web3 space.
+The Gitcoin grants program alone has distributed over $59M through QF funding rounds as of January 20241.
+QF is appealing because it is theoretically optimal under certain assumptions2.

 The problem is that these assumptions don’t ever hold in reality.